franneck94/Vscode-C-Cpp-Runner/README.md

 This extension does not start whenever there is a CMakeLists.txt in the workspace root directory.
 This prevents an overloaded status bar with a lot of icons due to Microsoft's CMake extension.
 However, the user can trigger the start-up of this extension by pressing `ctrl+alt+t`.

-## Using the MSVC Compiler

-To use the MSVC compiler (toolchain), set the **msvcBatchPath** setting to a valid path.
-An example path would be **"C:/Program Files/Microsoft Visual Studio/2022/Community/VC/Auxiliary/Build/vcvarsall.bat"**.
-Then set the **useMsvc** to true, to not use GCC/Clang tools in the current workspace.
-If you want to stop using the MSVC compiler, just set **useMsvc** to false.
-Note: Only the 64-bit (no cross-compiling) version of MSVC is supported.

 ## Release Notes